Gokulam: Plot

-Jaishankar hands over Vasanth to police, and Vasanth gets jailed.
+Gayathri's guardian hands over Vasanth to the police, and Vasanth gets jailed.
 Gayatri cries and feels bad that Kannan lost his life only because of loving her and decides to help his family.
-Kannan already informed his family about his love, which they didn't agree.
+Kannan already informed his family about his love, which they did not agree.
 Gayathri writes a letter to Kannan's parents that he has married against his their wishes.

-Gayathri comes to Kannan's village in the name of Mary and sends the money order to Kannan's parents every month Kannan's name which makes them believe that their son is living in Chennai along with his wife.
+Gayathri comes to Kannan's village in the name of Mary and sends the money order to Kannan's parents every month in Kannan's name which makes them believe that their son is living in Chennai along with his wife.
 She also writes letters in Kannan's name to his parents.
 Chellappa feels proud of Gayathri and promises not to inform anyone about her real identity.

-Kannan's sister Uma's wedding is arranged.
-But Gayathri learns that Uma once had a lover who ditched her and now is blackmailing her about revealing their old photographs taken together to everyone which will impact her marriage.
-Gayathri decides to help Uma and she goes to Raja Ravindra's home alone in search of the photographs.
-She finds the photos and burns them into ashes.
-Suddenly the man comes and tries to molest Gayathri, but Chellapa rescues her.
-The crowd gathers around, and Raja Ravindra lies that he has an illegitimate relationship with Gayathri, which shocks her.
+Kannan's sister Uma's wedding is arranged, but Gayathri learns that Uma once had a lover who ditched her and now is blackmailing her about revealing their old photographs taken together to everyone which will impact her marriage.
+Gayathri decides to help Uma and she goes to the lover's home alone in search of the photographs.
+She finds the photos and burns them.
+Suddenly, the man comes and tries to molest Gayathri, but Chellappa rescues her.
+The crowd gathers around, and the lover lies that Chellappa has an illegitimate relationship with Gayathri, which shocks her.
 But Gayathri could not reveal her real purpose of visiting his home at night as that would affect Uma's wedding.
-Finally, Gayathri accepts the blame and everyone ditches her for her morally incorrect behavior.
+Finally, Gayathri accepts the blame, and everyone ditches her for her morally incorrect behavior.

 The village people ask Gayathri to vacate immediately, but she requests them to allow her to stay for one day so she can attend Uma's wedding and then leave.
-Despite opposition, Gayathri attends Uma's wedding but is insulted by Kalyan Kumar.
-Dejected Gayathri leaves the village immediately and has decided to accept a previous offer of going on a world tour performing stage shows along with her friend.
+Despite opposition, Gayathri attends Uma's wedding but is insulted by Kannan's father.
+A dejected Gayathri leaves the village immediately and has decided to accept a previous offer of going on a world tour, performing stage shows along with her friend.

-Chellappa informs Kalyan Kumar about all the truth and they realize their mistake.
+Chellappa informs Kannan's father about all the truth, and they realize their mistake.
 The two rush to Gayathri's house, but she has left before that.
-Finally, the film ends showing Kalyan Kumar waiting in the village railway station every morning for Gayathri's return.
+Finally, the film ends showing Kannan's father waiting in the village railway station every morning for Gayathri's return.